Day 77: Escalating Threats… and the Approaching Decision

 “the side that has not closed the door to negotiations.”

-the region once again faces the same question:
+And once again, the region faces the same question:

 Are we witnessing a real escalation that precedes war?

-Or are we witnessing the highest level of psychological and political pressure before a last-minute agreement is born?
+Or the highest level of political and psychological pressure before a last-minute agreement?